 Students in the human services major are concerned about today’s individuals and families and want to help them find solutions to challenging circumstances.
 As a human services major, you’ll be trained for a variety of careers in community-based programs, home-based programs, health-related social services and mental health organizations.
 Majoring in human services provides you with basic knowledge in human development and family studies, skills for working with people in service agencies and program evaluation skills.
 Throughout the major, you’ll develop knowledge and skills to work with children, adults and families.

-You may also choose to participate in one of the Department of Human Development and Family Studies (HDFS) interdisciplinary programs in gerontology, applied behavior analysis or public health.
+You may also choose to participate in one of the Department of Human Development and Family Science (HDFS) interdisciplinary programs in gerontology, applied behavior analysis or public health.

 Within the human services major, you can also elect to add the optional addiction studies concentration.
 Both the major requirements and the concentration are needed to meet Indiana’s Licensed Addiction Counselor Associate (LACA) licensing requirements.